Andy Ibáñez Player Props: Tigers vs. Marlins

-Andy Ibanez -- batting .258 with a double, a home run, a walk and three RBI in his past 10 games -- will be in action for the Detroit Tigers against the Miami Marlins, with Johnny Cueto on the hill, on July 29 at 4:10 PM ET.
+After batting .258 with a double, a home run, a walk and three RBI in his past 10 games, Andy Ibanez and the Detroit Tigers face the Miami Marlins (who will hand the ball to Jesus Luzardo) at 1:40 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-5) against the Marlins.
+In his last game, he went 1-for-5 with an RBI against the Marlins.

 Andy Ibáñez Game Info & Props vs. the Marlins